tbeauvais/aws-vpc-networking-101/README.md

 ## VPC Details
+When creating a VPC, one of the first things you will need to decide is the private IP address range.
+The private IP address range is specified using CIDR notation (Classless Inter-Domain Routing).
+For example, in this exercise, we will be using 10.0.0.0/16, which gives us 65,536 total addresses (-5 reserved by AWS) gives us 65,531 available IP addresses in our VPC.
+This VPC IP range will then be subdivided amongst each of the subnets.

 ![aws details](doc/aws_vpc_simple_network.jpeg)

 - VPC - Amazon Virtual Private Cloud (VPC) is a virtual network that you define in AWS to run your AWS resources such as EC2 instances.